Glorious Tarantino Actors

 It feels like fiction that Thurman, a.k.a.
 Tarantino’s “muse,” wouldn’t be higher than runner-up.
 I mean, her dance moves and swordplay alone warrant top spot consideration.
 But as evidenced by this list, Tarantino’s movies unfortunately don’t boast an impressive number of great female roles (ask Kerry Washington).
 Thurman has proven to be the exception — between Pulp Fiction‘s Mia Wallace and Kill Bill‘s The Bride, a.k.a. the real Black Mamba (sorry, Kobe), she’s brought to life two Movie Hall of Fame characters.

-1. Samuel L. Jackson (True Romance, Pulp Fiction, Jackie Brown, Kill Bill: Volume 2, Inglorious Basterds, Django Unchained, The Hateful Eight)
+1. Samuel L. Jackson (True Romance, Pulp Fiction, Jackie Brown, Kill Bill: Volume 2, Inglourious Basterds, Django Unchained, The Hateful Eight)

 Was there ever any doubt about who would claim the top spot?
 If Thurman is Tarantino’s muse, then Jackson is his movie oxygen — he can’t work without him.
-Jackson has as impressive a resume as anyone in Hollywood, considering he’s on his way to reclaim the title of highest-grossing actor of all time.
-And while he’s been central to Star Wars and the Marvel cinematic universe, his performances in the Tarantino Cinematic Universe mark the high point of his prolific, four-decade long career.
+Jackson has as impressive a résumé as anyone in Hollywood, considering he’s the highest-grossing actor of all-time.
+And while he’s been central to Star Wars and the Marvel Cinematic Universe, his performances in the Tarantino Cinematic Universe mark the high point of his prolific, four-decade long career.
 “Say No. 1 again!”